OndrejValla/TALENTED-PEOPLE/README.md

 *

 ---
 4. Another alignment issue.
-This time class .photographer-img{} Please see screenshot image for more details:
+This time class .photographer-img Please see screenshot image for more details:
 *
 ![](static/images/readme-files/photographer-img-alignment-issue-1.jpg)